interview with the owner of the back Home market, sophie dentiste

 Sophie is truly an amazing soul, a beautiful, real woman of God.
 She is making her way through the trials and joys of life, honestly, humbly, graciously.
 We are incredibly honored to feature Sophie, the woman and the artist, here on our blog.
 We hope you fall in love with her as we have.
 Treat yourself to owning one of her gorgeous creations.

-To shop The Back Home Market use our exclusive discount code designtwins to receive 10% off on all orders!
-Click HERE for a direct link to her website to browse and shop all her stunning artwork.
-In addition, her newest creations include her “Tabletop Block – Angle Series”.
-They are a perfect way to own a bit of Sophie’s powerful spiritual message in your home!
+To shop The Back Home Market use our exclusive discount code designtwins to receive 10% off on all orders.
+In addition, her newest creations include her “Tabletop Block – Angle Series.”
+They are a perfect way to own a bit of Sophie’s powerful spiritual message in your home.
 This 6 x 6 x 1.5″ pine block is stained to enhance the wood grain, with a decoupaged image from the exclusive Angel series.
 They are lightly sanded for a rustic look, sealed and signed by Sophie.
 What an incredible, spiritual way to add meaning to your decor, perfect for yourself or as a one-of-a-kind gift.